Hopewell tradition: Origins

 American archaeologist Warren K. Moorehead popularized the term Hopewell after his 1891 and 1892 explorations of the Hopewell Mound Group in Ross County, Ohio.
 The mound group was named after Mordecai Hopewell, whose family then owned the property where the earthworks are sited.
 What any of the various peoples now classified as Hopewellian called themselves is unknown; indeed, what language families they spoke is unknown.
 Archaeologists applied the term "Hopewell" to a broad range of cultures.
-Many of the Hopewell communities were temporary settlements of one to three households near rivers.
+Many Hopewell communities were temporary settlements of one to three households near rivers.
 They practiced a mixture of hunting, gathering, and horticulture.

 Politics and hierarchy

 The Hopewell inherited from their Adena forebears an incipient social stratification.
-This increased social stability and reinforced sedentism, social stratification, specialized use of resources, and probably population growth.
+This increased social stability and reinforced sedentism, specialized use of resources, and probably population growth.
 Hopewell societies cremated most of their deceased and reserved burial for only the most important people.
 In some sites, hunters apparently were given a higher status in the community: their graves were more elaborate and contained more status goods.

 The Hopewellian peoples had leaders, but they did not command the kind of centralized power to order armies of slaves or soldiers.
 These cultures likely accorded certain families a special place of privilege.
-Some scholars suggest that these societies were marked by the emergence of "big-men".
-These leaders acquired their positions because of their ability to persuade others to agree with them on important matters such as trade and religion.
-They also perhaps were able to develop influence by the creation of reciprocal obligations with other important members of the community.
-Whatever the source of their status and power, the emergence of "big-men" was another step toward the development of the highly structured and stratified sociopolitical organization called the chiefdom.
+Some scholars suggest that these societies were marked by the emergence of "big-men", leaders whose influence depended on their skill at persuasion in important matters such as trade and religion.
+They also perhaps augmented their influence by cultivating reciprocal obligations with other important community members.
+The emergence of "big-men" was a step toward the development of these societies into highly structured and stratified chiefdoms.

 The Hopewell settlements were linked by extensive and complex trading routes; these operated also as communication networks, and were a means to bring people together for important ceremonies.

 Mounds

 Today, the best-surviving features of the Hopewell tradition era are earthwork mounds.
 Researchers have speculated about their purposes and debate continues.
-Great geometric earthworks are one of the most impressive Native American monuments throughout American prehistory, and were built by cultures following the Hopewell.
+Great geometric earthworks are some of the most impressive Native American monuments throughout American prehistory, and were built by cultures following the Hopewell.
 Eastern Woodlands mounds typically have various geometric shapes and rise to impressive heights.
 Some of the gigantic sculpted earthworks, described as effigy mounds, were constructed in the shape of animals, birds, or writhing serpents.
-Due to considerable evidence and surveys, plus the good condition of the largest surviving mounds, more information can be obtained.